 The fact this system allows for some in-depth fight analysis adds to its uniqueness and adds to the debate of how fights were judged to have been won.

 Indeed, looking at our own fight analysis backs up the conclusions laid out in the paragraphs above.
-As of the publishing of this post, our users collectively scored the first bout 115-114, 6 rounds to 5 and 1 even for Golovkin.
-Ironically, the second bout has the exact same outcome but for Canelo.
+See how our users collectively scored the first bout here and the second bout here.

 You can take a deeper look into the statistics and round by round breakdown of exactly the reasons why people selected how each fighter won each round: